hadolint/hadolint-action/README.md

 The Action will store results in an environment variable that can be used in other steps in a workflow.

 Prerequisites:
-- GITHUB_TOKEN should have `pull-requests: write` permissions Example to create a comment in a PR:
+- GITHUB_TOKEN should have `pull-requests: write` permissions.

+Example to create a comment in a PR:
 ```
 - name: Update Pull Request
   uses: actions/github-script@v6